 Some of the most common types of residential long-term care are listed below.
 Please visit the associated links to learn more about each care type:

-- Independent living communities – typically designed for seniors who are relatively independent and wish to live alone or with a spouse, requiring little help with activities of daily living (ADLs), and generally provide social and recreational opportunities and a variety of services and amenities
+- Independent living communities – are typically designed for seniors who are relatively independent and wish to live alone or with a spouse, requiring little help with activities of daily living (ADLs), and generally provide social and recreational opportunities and a variety of services and amenities

 - Assisted living facilities – provide assistance to seniors who can no longer live independently and require help with activities of daily living (ADLs), medication management, and other daily needs and activities